How To Buy Bitcoin: 4 Simple Steps

 Typically, there are two types of cryptocurrency exchanges:

 - Centralized: These cryptocurrency exchanges are third parties between sellers and buyers.
 They are more reliable since there’s a company involved.
 Some examples include GDAX, Kraken and Coinbase.
-These exchanges are very user-friendly; they allow users to view their accounts and make transactions via convenient websites and applications.
+These exchanges are very user-friendly as they allow users to view their accounts and make transactions via convenient websites and applications.